Minnesota's official natural history museum and planetarium at the University of Minnesota

 The CultureConnect platform’s Language Center in the CMS empowers museums like the Bell Museum to build any language into any digital experience from mobile guides to kiosks to online exhibits!
 A simple set of streamlined and intuitive controls allows staff to add unlimited languages by adding translated media files and text for all pages.
 Our tools provide an easy cross-check for missed fields (if a field is missed the media or text will default to the primary language).

 The translated text and audio, produced by Q Media Productions was added to the application alongside the English langauge tours.
-In the future, the Bell Museum may produce additional translations in text and/or audio and can easily add them to the mobile guide through the content management system without interruption in service!

 In partnership with the Bell Museum, CultureConnect expanded its accessibility features in order to unlock meaningful interpretation to those visitors using screen readers or other accessibility settings on their personal device.
 We accomplished this through three primary platform and product upgrades: